semantifyit/ds-specifications/DomainSpecifications/DS-V2/Grammar/README.md

 # DS-V2 - Grammar

 The grammar for DS-V2 is given in [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form).
 The grammar consists of different node-types, that are used to construct a Domain Specification.
-A Domain Specification is tree-shaped JSON, like the annotations it should represent.
+A Domain Specification is a tree-shaped JSON, like the annotations it should represent.

 ## Content